CCI-MOC/hil/docs/UPGRADING.rst

   3. Update the HIL software as usual.
 Before restarting the serivces, remove both of the above obm extensions from ``hil.cfg``.

+* OpenVSwitch is now supported in HIL.
+* New APIs to get a node's power status and to power on a node.
+* Fix a bug which prevented the deletion of a nic.

 0.3
 +++